 If you listen to many different music genres, then you may or may not find one headphone that’s right for you.
 Different headphones have different sound signatures.
 You may find yourself in need of more than one.

 When it comes to speakers, you’ll find both active and passive speakers.
 Passive speakers need an amplifier, while active speakers have one built-in.
 Passive speakers are generally recommended, since you can upgrade them with any amplifying source you want.
-If you have the money, go for passive speakers since they lead to further customization down the road.
+If you have the money, go for passive speakers since they lead to improved sound quality if you use a good amplifier (not class D) and further customization down the road.
 You’ll want to get quality passive speakers, a good subwoofer, and a good amplifying source (be it an amplifier or receiver).
 Receivers are speaker amplifiers with other functions; in this day and age they usually offer multichannel surround support.

 One of the first things people look at when buying headphones or speakers is the frequency response, which is the sound range of the headphones measured in Hz.
 This is the most basic measurement.
 Lower means deeper sound, with the lowest range being bass.
 The highest, shrieking range is referred to as treble.
 Speakers generally don’t produce very low frequency sounds, which is what subwoofers are for.